 - Have a metal cake spatula ready.
 Remove cold stone from freezer and rapidly pour about 4-6 tablespoons of melted chocolate on stone.
 Very quickly spread chocolate as thin as you can onto cold stone.

 - Using your spatula lift up pieces of chocolate and roll and fold into curled shapes.

 - Once all curls are made remove Yule log from the refrigerator.
-Spread remaining buttercream on the surface.
+Spread remaining buttercream on surface.
 Place chocolate curls onto surface of cake.

-- For pecan topping: In a saucepan bring all the ingredients to a boil excluding pecans.
+- For pecan topping: In a saucepan bring all ingredients to a boil excluding pecans.
 Stir and boil for 5 minutes ensuring that mixture will not boil over.
 Remove from heat and add pecan halves, set aside to cool.

 - When pecan caramel sauce has cooled spoon it on the surface.

 - Cake can be stored in refrigerator but remove from refrigerator at least 2 hours before serving.